barumau/pandunia/english/fraze.md

 **tu salam mi.**
 You greet me.

 Pronouns don't ever change their form in Pandunia.
+That's why
+**mi**
-That's why **mi** is the same in subject and object positions while English has two different forms, 'I' and 'me'.
+is the same in subject and object positions while English has two different forms, 'I' and 'me'.

-**mi love tu.**
+**mi ama tu.**
 I love you.

 <small>Etymology. **tu** is from Spanish: tu, Russian: ты (ty), Italian: tu, French: tu.</small>